Three Training Keys and the One Preparation Secret You Need to Finish a Tough Mudder

 The effect of this understanding on your mental model is critical.

 Okay, now please allow a broader explanation.
-Just don’t lose sight — The journey is the reward!
+Don’t lose sight — The journey is the reward!
 Don’t think about the end of the run, enjoy it!
 Every step closer to the end is one step closer to ending your fun!

 We promise, real answers.
 Real instructions.
 Let’s deep dive into details!